You may qualify for rebates if you meet the following criteria:

-A $100 rebate is available per toilet when WaterSense labeled high-efficiency toilets purchased and installed.
+Up to a $100 rebate is available per toilet when WaterSense labeled high-efficiency toilets purchased and installed.
 Toilets can account for about 30% of an average home's water consumption.
 Older toilets use 3-5 gallons of water per flush.
 Extensive performance testing over the past decade has significantly improved new high efficiency toilets to ensure quality and functional products.
 A large range of tested and certified WaterSense labeled toilets are available for under $200.

 For qualifying toilets, visit

 www.epa.gov/watersense/products/toilets.html.
 Toilets must be WaterSense labeled.
 Search "Toilet" within Product Category at the EPA site.
 Narrow your search by choosing store brands or by specifying a manufacturer carried by a locally owned retailer.
 Eligible toilets must be EPA certified WaterSense Models and replace a 1.6+ gallon per flush model.